tomaszstopnicki/tomaszstopnicki/README.md

 ### :male_detective: &nbsp;About Me
 I'm an aspiring malware analyst with a passion for cybersecurity and a keen interest in understanding the inner workings of malicious software.
 My journey into the world of malware analysis began with a fascination for how threats operate and a desire to protect systems from digital adversaries.
-My main areas of interest are reverse engineering x32 and x64 softwares using mostly IDA, Ghidra, OllyDbg and Wireshark.
+My main areas of interest are reverse engineering x32 and x64 softwares using mostly **IDA**, **Ghidra**, **OllyDbg** and **Wireshark**.

 ***
 ### :computer: &nbsp;My learnings projects: